nestor-custodio/env_parser/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-Linting is courtesy of [Rubocop](https://github.com/bbatsov/rubocop) and documentation is built using [Yard](https://yardoc.org/).
-Neither is included in the Gemspec; you'll need to install these locally to take advantage.
+Linting is courtesy of [Rubocop](https://github.com/bbatsov/rubocop) (included in the Gemspec for sanity's sake) and documentation is built using [Yard](https://yardoc.org/) (*not* included int the Gemspec, so you'll need to install locally to take advantage).

 ## License